[538P] Topic in Computer Systems: Systems Security (2022-2023)

 Imagine you’re attending a talk about this paper given by one of the authors.
 List at least 2 questions that you would like to ask.
 These should ideally be specific to the paper/research.

 You should submit 23 paper reports (subject to change).
 Each report done properly is equivalent to 1% of your final grade for a total of 20%.
-In practice, this means you have a few “jokers”.
+The 5 worst report score will be ignored (this gives you 5 effective jokers).

 Project